The Information Blocking Rule: What do Healthcare Providers Need to Know?

 What Data Needs to be Shared?

-What Data Format is Acceptable?
+What Data Formats Are Acceptable?

 What are the Information Blocking Exceptions?